Building rapport with clients is crucial in portrait photography.

 One of the best learning experiences I had was on a short evening course at City Lit for studio portrait lighting.
 The class was split into groups and it was expected that everyone volunteer to sit for the other photographers in their group.
 I’ve always hated having my picture taken until that point.
 Many of the other photographers were adamant that they were not going to sit for the others to practice their portrait photoshoot skills.
-I found myself overcoming my own resistance and put myself in the firing ….or should I say the shooting line.
+I found myself overcoming my own resistance and putting myself in the firing ….or should I say the shooting line.

 It was a real education and I could understand how boring and uninteresting it can be if a portrait photographer makes no effort to interact with the sitter and build rapport and merely fiddles with the settings on the camera.
 It taught me how to put myself in my client’s shoes and just how important it was to chat with them and make the whole experience as fun and enjoyable as possible.

 Chatting with your client and making them feel totally at ease is an essential part of a portrait photographer’s toolkit.
 Building a positive rapport is really crucial and there are many ways to do this.
 You can ask the client simply about themselves.
 Maybe you can delve deeper into finding out why they are doing the shoot.
 You can even challenge yourself a challenge to find out certain bits of information about them & share some of your own tastes & experiences too.
 Examples of this can be pets, hobbies, travel experiences, food, musical tastes, star signs, etc. As humans, we all have the need to bond with other humans.
-By finding commonality we help to take down our own and other people’s defences, both conscious and unconscious.
+By finding commonality we help to take down our own and other people’s defenses, both conscious and unconscious.